Editions of Dungeons & Dragons

 Several different editions of the Dungeons & Dragons (D&D) fantasy role-playing game have been produced since 1974.
 The current publisher of D&D, Wizards of the Coast, produces new materials only for the most current edition of the game.
 However, many D&D fans continue to play older versions of the game and some third-party companies continue to publish materials compatible with these older editions.

 After the original edition of D&D was introduced in 1974, the game was split into two branches in 1977: the rules-light system of Dungeons & Dragons and the more complex, rules-heavy system of Advanced Dungeons & Dragons (AD&D).
 The standard game was eventually expanded into a series of five box sets by the mid-1980s before being compiled and slightly revised in 1991 as the Dungeons & Dragons Rules Cyclopedia.
 Meanwhile, the 2nd edition of AD&D was published in 1989.
-In 2000 the two-branch split was ended when a new version was designated the 3rd edition, but dropped the "Advanced" prefix to be called simply Dungeons & Dragons.
-The 4th edition was published in 2008.
+In 2000 the two-branch split was ended when a new version was designated the 3rd edition, but dropped the "Advanced" prefix to be called simply Dungeons & Dragons; a revision, called "v3.50 was released in 2003.The 4th edition was published in 2008.
 The 5th edition was released in 2014.
+A revision of the 5th edition was published in 2024.